textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 But another reason this output is provided, is so you can quickly copy and share it in the [troubleshooting forum](https://forum.textpattern.com/viewforum.php?id=67) where Textpattern developers and other experienced users can expertly spot where things might be going astray and give you advice about what to do.

 In the latter case, note the two controls at top of the output display.
-The first is the Detail selection menu for ‘Low’ and ‘High’ output.
+The first is the Detail selection menu for 'Low’ and 'High’ output.
 Toggle this and you will see the output difference is quite a lot.
 The other control is a checkbox for hiding private information.
 Make sure this is checked before copying the output for sharing in the forum.
-Share the ‘Low’ amount of detail at first.
-Provide the ‘High’ detail only if developers ask you for it later.
+Share the 'Low’ amount of detail at first.
+Provide the 'High’ detail only if developers ask you for it later.

 ### Low detail